The Proposal Management Plan is the operations plan for the Proposal Manager and the proposal team to answer the RFP.

 The Proposal Manager, with help from the Capture Team, develops the Proposal Schedule.
 It’s a detailed guide to the proposal effort, highlighting milestone dates like question submittals, formal reviews, and deadlines.
 Make sure your schedule is realistically paced and avoids weekend work whenever possible.
 You should always aim to create a plan that keeps team morale high!

-Below is a sample schedule based on a 30-day turnaround, but for a more macro idea of how to plan a Proposal Schedule, see Exhibit 2 in the Guide for the KSI Opportunity Lifecycle.
+Below is a sample schedule based on a 30-day turnaround.
+For a more macro idea of how to plan a Proposal Schedule, see Exhibit 2 in the Guide for the KSI Opportunity Lifecycle.

 Evaluation Factors Scoring Tree: